What pension charges am I paying?

 No hidden fees with PensionBee

 These are just some of the fees that you may be paying, out of a total of around 18 different pension charges levied by providers.
 At PensionBee, we do things differently.
 We charge a single annual management fee, which is taken directly from your pension pot.
-There are no hidden service fees, platform fees, or any other kind of fees.
-Sign up today.
+If you’re making a special request, we may charge fees for additional services.
+There are no hidden provider fees or platform fees with PensionBee.

 As always with investments, your capital is at risk.
 The value of your investment can go down as well as up, and you may get back less than you invest.
 This information should not be regarded as financial advice.